published in the American Journal of Preventive Medicine shows that keeping a food diary may double your weight loss efforts.

 Member Comments for the Article:

-Discover the Power of Food Tracking
+5 Ways to Get the Most Out of Food Tracking

 Weight Loss News Flash